Are your trusted advisers giving you honest feedback, or fueling your ego?

 If you are wanting a deeper understanding of your behaviors and are wanting to improve your understanding of your own ego…then you should seek out a mental health professional.

 I assist my clients in understanding the reason behind their habits/behaviors and we establish goals to improve their overall wellbeing.
-Currently, I am not able to accept any new clients.

 Mental health professionals are your trusted advisers and are not there to tell you what you want to hear, but instead, what you need to hear.
 Helping you to gain a better understanding of your current situation.